 Jon's programs run the gamut from (almost) pure entertainment to various forms of edu-tainment, whether it be multimedia school programs to encourage reading and animate the curriculum; a community concert promoting multicultural understanding; a church gathering reminding us in fresh, exciting ways to treat our neighbors as ourselves; or a coffee house concert weaving a patchwork journey through love, work, struggle, and joy.

-Overlapping with Jon's performance experience are three decades of work as a public and school children’s librarian, helping him grow in his understanding of children, his storytelling skills and repertoire, and his ability to integrate folk songs and tales with reading and other educational curriculum.
-Also overlapping are a variety of multicultural experiences in work, study, worship, advocacy, travel and living abroad that have enriched his life and contributed enormously to his abilities as an interpreter of folk tradition.
+Overlapping with Jon's performance experience are three decades of work as a public and school children’s librarian,helping him grow in his understanding of children, his storytelling skills and repertoire, and his ability to integrate folk songs and tales with reading and other educational curriculum.
+Also overlapping are a variety of multicultural experiences in work, study, worship, advocacy, travel and living abroad that have enormously broadened and deepened his ability to share and interpret folk traditions.

-- He has drawn on the rich folklore, humor and personal stories of his Russian Jewish grandparents and their immigrant experience.
+- He draws on the rich folklore, humor and personal stories of his Russian Jewish grandparents and their immigrant experience.

 - In the 1970’s he collected songs from older Appalachian singers and storytellers, organized community festivals where they could perform, and personally shared their music and tales with young people in rural mountain schools and community centers.

-- In the 1980’s and 1990’s, through many visits to Latin American communities and work at home to raise money and understanding, Jon gained a first hand knowledge of their hardships and strengths.
-And he expanded his repertoire to support Latin American struggles for peace and justice and interpret them for non-Hispanics in the US.
+- In the 1980’s and 1990’s he made many visits to Latin American communities, gaining a first hand knowledge of their hardships and strengths.
+He worked at home to assist them by raising money and building understanding.
+He expanded his repertoire to include Latin American songs advocating peace and justice.

 - Jon has developed his abilities as a song leader in many settings – from library and school storytimes and concerts, to White, Black and Hispanic church services, to gatherings opposing surface coal mining or supporting human rights in Latin America.

-All these people, cultures, and experiences inform and animate Jon Sundell's concerts, square dances and other activities as, in the finest tradition of folk transmission, he passes them on to the audiences who have come to see and share with him.
+All these experiences, people and cultures inform and animate Jon Sundell's concerts, square dances and other activities as, in the finest tradition of folk transmission, he passes them on to the audiences who have come to see and share with him.

 “Jon Sundell communicated more than the music and more than his enthusiasm for the Appalachian culture which produced it.
 He left the audience profoundly moved and with a sense of having shared in an aesthetic, conceptual, and musical adventure.
 An unforgettable evening!”

-– Lisa Null, Founder of Green Linnet Records, renowned singer, and manager, Folk Cabaret, New Canaan, Connecticut
+– Lisa Null, manager, Green Linnet Records & Folk Cabaret, New Canaan, Connecticut